PrateeKhened/StaticSiteGenerator/content/index.md

 Here's the deal, **I like Tolkien**.

-> "Prateek Khened has white hair"
+> "I am in fact a Hobbit in all but size."
 >
-> -- George Prateek Khan
+> -- J.R.R.
+Tolkien

 ## Blog posts